If you are looking for the best things to do in Vienna, you are in for a treat.

 It is a municipal building for the city and province of Vienna.

-The Rathaus is a 19th-century neo-gothic design that has a town square in front of it.
+The Rathaus is a 19th-century neo-Gothic design that has a town square in front of it.

-It’s also one of the biggest and tallest buildings in the city.
 So you’ll be able to see it from just about anywhere in the city.

 The Haus Der Musik Is One Of Vienna’s Most Interactive Museums